 Saved For What?

 I have always wondered why the church has all the same problems as the rest of the world.
 My son was molested by a missionary.
 The mission and their supporting churches covered it up.
 My ex-wife had an affair with her boss (she was the daughter of an American Baptist preacher).
 A Christian Education teacher from Wheaton College, my alma mater, was convicted of pedophilia.
 An alumnus – the former Speaker of the U.S. House and a one-time high school wrestling coach – was outed by a member of his wrestling team for sexual molestation.
 Another alumnus killed his wife.
 Christian churches have to do background checks on their workers to protect their children from pedophiles.
 Average giving is only 4% of income.
 And many pastors struggle with addiction to pornography.

 How can this be if the Holy Spirit is supposed to transform a person at conversion?
-The simple answer is that many people in the church have never really been converted.
+The simple answer is that many people in the church have never really been saved.
 Sure they have raised a hand at an evangelistic service or “accepted Jesus as their Savior” or “asked Jesus into their heart” or prayed a simple prayer of salvation, but they have never been reborn by the Holy Spirit.
 You see, neither Jesus nor any of the apostles ever asked anyone to “accept Christ as Savior” or “ask Jesus into their heart” or follow a four step plan of salvation.
 They called people to repent and believe.

 They get to that meaning by interpreting the Word in light of the language, culture and history of the writers.
 They don’t take it out of context or interpret it according to their own personal whims.